 In part 1 and part 2 of our series on operations center video wall design, we explored, respectively, the ergonomic considerations of video wall installation and technologies such as LCD video walls, LED video walls, 4K and curved video walls.
-Part 3 will explore options for video walls sources.
+Part 3 will explore options for video wall sources.

 PLANNING THE CONTENT OF A VIDEO WALL